wcember/pypub/docs/source/pypub.rst

 pypub
 **********

+A python3 library to generate custom epub books.
-Create epub's using python.
-Pypub is a python library to create epub files quickly without having to worry about the intracies of the epub specification.
+Create epub files quickly without having to worry about the intracies of the epub specification.

 ****************
 Installation
 ****************
 The current release of pypub is available through pip:

-    $ pip install pypub
+    $ pip install pypub3

 *************************
 Copyright and License
 *************************

-Copyright (c) 2016 William Cember
+Copyright (c) 2022 Andrew Scott

 Licensed under the MIT License